Ready to Apply?

 Two Application Processes

 - Applicants to master's and doctoral programs must typically apply to both the university and the academic department.
 Many departments have higher admission standards than the university admission criteria and require a separate departmental application.

 - While most graduate programs continue accepting applications after the initial filing period, individual programs may have earlier filing deadlines than the university deadlines, or they may accept applications only for fall (not spring) admission.

-For individual program filing requirements and deadlines, contact the department of interest at Graduate Programs.
+For individual program filing requirements and deadlines, find and contact the department of interest at Graduate Programs.

 Applicants are considered for admission to CSUN when they meet both university and individual department eligibility requirements.
 To be considered for admission to CSUN as a graduate student in a master's program, applicants must meet the following university requirements (items A - C below) and department requirements (item D below):

 - Have attained a minimum cumulative grade point average of 2.5 in all units attempted as an undergraduate, independent of when the degree was granted; or,

 - Have attained a minimum grade point average of 2.5 in the last 60 semester/90 quarter units attempted from all post-secondary institutions attended.
 The entire semester or quarter in which the 60/90 units began will be used in the calculation; or,

 - Hold an acceptable post-baccalaureate degree earned at a regionally accredited institution and:

 D. Meet the higher admission standards of the individual master's program even when the applicant has met the minimum university requirements (items A - C above).
 The applications of students who meet the university requirements for admission and who desire admission to a master's program will be reviewed in the appropriate academic department.
 The department will then determine whether or not the student meets requirements for admission to its program.
 Visit the website for the department of interest to review the professional, personal, scholastic and other standards for graduate study, including qualifying examinations or other screening processes as appropriate campus authorities may prescribe.

 MANY DEPARTMENTS REQUIRE A SEPARATE DEPARTMENTAL APPLICATION.
 For departmental application requirements and deadlines, contact the department of interest listed at Graduate Programs.